SahilM2063/React_Notes_App/README.md

 ## 🤝 Contributions

 Your contributions are invaluable!
-Feel free to contribute by opening issues or pull requests in the [GitHub repository](https://github.com/yourusername/mynotes-app).
+Feel free to contribute by opening issues or pull requests.

 ## 📬 Contact